Sara Ritter, IOM

-Sara Ritter, IOM is a seasoned economic development executive and business strategist with more than two decades of experience advancing regional growth, leading cross-sector initiatives, and supporting C-level leadership.
-Based in Linwood, Kansas, she currently serves as Business Development Manager at Ten-Minute Trainer Network, where she partners with chambers of commerce and nonprofit organizations to strengthen membership value and organizational impact.
-Ritter is widely recognized for her strategic vision, operational excellence, and collaborative leadership style that consistently delivers measurable outcomes.
+Sara Ritter, IOM, is a results-driven business development and economic growth executive with over two decades of experience leading cross-sector initiatives and supporting C-level leadership.
+Currently serving as Business Development Manager at the Ten-Minute Trainer Network, she collaborates with chambers of commerce, associations, and professional networks to enhance membership value, develop impactful programs, and foster sustainable organizational growth.
+Known for her strategic thinking, operational excellence, and collaborative leadership style, Sara brings measurable outcomes to every project she undertakes.

 • Ingram’s 50 Kansans You Should Know 2023